 Self care activities play a role in addressing burnout that many occupational therapists experience.
 As occupational therapists, we often educate clients on

 Here, we’ll cover easy strategies to get started with HIIT on a treadmill workout.

-Physical Self Care- Having a simple physical exercise strategy in place helps when burnout and overwhelm make you want to skip the physical exercise.
+Physical Self Care- Having a simple physical exercise strategy in place helps when caregiver stress and burnout and overwhelm make you want to skip the physical exercise.